Inspirited Minds: (Facing the reader) Stigma.

 Reader: That’s ridiculous!
 I would help anyone in need regardless of who was there.

-There have been experiments on top of experiments to try and figure out this bizarre human marvel, and there have been many variables that explain different things, but the most significant ones which can be applied here are: Emergency VS Non-emergency situations, where individuals will evaluate the need for their required assistance e.g. the more urgent it is, the more likely they are to help [Darley & Latane, 1970].
+There have been experiments on top of experiments to try and figure out this bizarre human marvel, and there have been many variables that explain different things, but the most significant ones which can be applied here are: Emergency VS Non-emergency situations, where individuals will evaluate the need for their required assistance, e.g., the more urgent it is, the more likely they are to help.
+In situations of emergency, having knowledge of CPR becomes particularly crucial for providing timely and effective assistance.
+Why not learn more here about CPR?
+[Darley & Latane, 1970].

 Diffusion of responsibility, where the increased number of bystanders is positively correlated with the thought of “someone else will help them” – and people will often look toward other bystander’s responses and expressions to understand their duty toward the victim [Schwartz, & Gottlieb, 1976].